 What to expect

-Saturday post-race/ride: Take a quick shower or try to win the “Iron Chamois” award.
-Where no one actually wins anything.
+Saturday post-race/ride: Take a quick shower or try to win the “Iron Chamois” award (where no one wins anything).
 We will have a late lunch / early dinner available that is included with your race registration.

-Sunday noon: make sure to leave a clean campsite and head back home.
-Make sure to tip your camp host -- just kidding, it is all included!
+Sunday noon: Leave a clean campsite and head back home.
+Make sure to tip your camp host — just kidding, it is all included!

 8:00 AM - XL Gravel begins the 301 distance

 12:00 PM - Venue opens for tent and RV camping

 4-6:00 PM - Registration and packet pick up in pavilion

 6-9:00 PM - Live Music

 6-8:30 AM - Coffee provided by DoubleShot Coffee